 “I do not believe you my father would never…”

 “Oh, but he did.
 There are magic users in the world known as Dragon Lords only they can control the dragons.
-Not even Nimuhe will be able to control what he does once he is free sire.
+Not even Nimuhe will be able to control what he does once he is free.
 Back at the start of the purge the Dragon Lords and dragons themselves were killed.
-All save one of each we need to find that Dragon Lord if we wish to have even a prayer of success.”
+While the dragon was spared to serve as an object lesson of sorts the last Dragon Lord fled into the night before he was to be executed and hasn’t been seen in your father’s lands since that night.
+We need to find that Dragon Lord if we wish to have even a prayer of success.”
 With his words still echoing into the night he rose from the fire and began to move towards his patch of grass by the two sleeping women.